-PROPOSAL 1 - ELECTION OF DIRECTORS
+PROPOSAL 1 -- ELECTION OF DIRECTORS

 The Company's board of directors is currently composed of seven (7) directors divided into three classes of directors, Class I, II and III, with each class serving staggered 3-year terms.
-The current term of office for each Class III director expires at the annual meeting.
+The current term of office for each Class II director expires at the annual meeting.
 The class and current term of each director is as follows:

 Class and Term Expiration Directors

 Class I Robert B. Kay

-(2015) General James T. Hill Arthur Y. Elliott, Ph.D.
+(2018) General James T. Hill

+Arthur Y. Elliott, Ph.D.

 Class II Glenn Chang

-(2016) Philip K Russell, M.I Class III John D. McKey, Jr.
+(2016) Philip K Russell, M.D.

+Class III John D. McKey, Jr.

-(2014) Seymour Flug
+(2017) Seymour Flug

-At our annual meeting, our stockholders will consider and vote upon the re-election of Mr. John D. McKey, Jr. and Mr. Seymour Flug to serve as Class III directors.
-If re-elected, these nominees will serve for a three year term that will expire at the 2017 annual meeting of stockholders.
+At our annual meeting, our stockholders will consider and vote upon the re-election of Glenn Chang and Philip K Russell, M.D. to serve as Class II directors.
+If re-elected, these nominees will serve for a three year term that will expire at the 2019 annual meeting of stockholders.
 Our board of directors believes that all of our current directors, including the two nominees for election, possess personal and professional integrity, good judgment, a high level of ability and business acumen.
-Our board of directors also believes that Mr. McKey and Mr. Flug have performed exceptionally well in their respective time served as directors.
+Our board of directors also believes that Mr. Chang and Dr. Russell have performed exceptionally well in their respective time served as directors.

-Each nominee has agreed to serve if elected and we have no reason to believe that either nominee will be unable to serve.
-If either nominee becomes unavailable for election as a result of an unexpected occurrence, proxies will be voted for the election of a substitute nominee proposed by our board of directors or for election of only the remaining nominee.
+Each nominee has agreed to serve if elected and we have no reason to believe that any nominee will be unable to serve.
+If any nominee becomes unavailable for election as a result of an unexpected occurrence, proxies will be voted for the election of a substitute nominee proposed by our board of directors or for election of only the remaining nominees.

-Unless authority to do so is withheld, shares represented by executed proxies will be voted for the election of Mr. McKey and Mr. Flug.
+Unless authority to do so is withheld, shares represented by executed proxies will be voted for the election of Mr. Chang and Dr. Russell.
 Proxies cannot be voted for a greater number of persons than the number of nominees standing for election.
-Since two directors are to be elected at the annual meeting, the two nominees for director who receive the highest number of affirmative votes for election will be elected as Class III directors.
+Since two directors are to be elected at the annual meeting, the two nominees for director who receive the highest number of affirmative votes for election will be elected as Class II directors.

-Information with respect to the number of shares of common stock beneficially owned by each nominee for election as a Class III director and each of our other directors as of November 10, 2014 appears under the heading "Security Ownership of Certain Beneficial Owners and Management".
+Information with respect to the number of shares of common stock beneficially owned by each nominee for election as a Class II director and each of our other directors appears under the heading "Security Ownership of Certain Beneficial Owners and Management".

-The name, age, years of service on our board of directors, principal occupation and business experience and certain other information for each Class III director nominee is set forth below.
+The name, age, years of service on our board of directors, principal occupation and business experience and certain other information for each Class II director nominee is set forth below.